-The minimum requirement for the Master of Science degree is 30 hours of graduate credit in biology, including no more than six credit hours of BIO 700, Thesis.
-At least 15 hours must be taken at the 600 and 700 levels, including thesis.
+1 Students must take a total of 15 hours credit hours of 600 and 700 level courses, including BIO 600, 601 and 701.

 All students electing to major or minor in biology must have their individual program of study approved by the student's Graduate Advisory Committee and the head of the department.
-Graduate students planning a program of study leading to the Master of Education degree may minor in biology with 12 hours of graduate credit in biology if they satisfy the minimum entrance requirements for the Master of Science degree program in biology.
+Graduate students planning a program of study leading to the Master of Education degree, which is offered by the School of Education, may minor in biology with 12 hours of graduate credit in biology if they satisfy the minimum entrance requirements for the Master of Science degree program in biology.

-Up to nine hours of graduate credit from accredited institutions may be accepted toward the Master of Science degree, subject to general regulations and procedures of the Graduate School regarding transfer credit.
+Up to nine hours of graduate credit from accredited institutions may be accepted toward the Master of Science degree, subject to the general regulations and procedures of the College of Graduate and Professional Programs regarding transfer credit.

 Prospective graduate students for the Master of Science degree should have completed an undergraduate major consisting of a minimum of 20 credit hours in biology, including courses covering the areas of general botany, general zoology, cell biology, ecology and genetics.
-A student may be admitted with deficiencies in one or more of these areas but should be aware that the Graduate Advisory Committee may require make up of deficiencies for no credit toward the master's degree.
-The applicant should have completed a minimum of a year (two semesters)

-of general chemistry and one semester of organic chemistry.
+A student may be admitted with deficiencies in one or more of these areas but should be aware that the Graduate Advisory Committee may require the student to make up of deficiencies with no credit toward the master's degree.
+The applicant should have completed a minimum of a year (two semesters) of general chemistry and one semester of organic chemistry.
 A course in general physics is strongly recommended, especially for those students interested in physiology or genetics.
 Certain areas of study may require additional background in biochemistry, statistics, calculus or computer programming.
-Students are required to submit Graduate Record Examination General Test and Biology Subject Test scores, three letters of recommendation from individuals who know the student's scientific potential, and a statement of professional goals and interests with their application for admission.
+Students are required to submit with their application the Graduate Record Examination General Test and Biology Subject Test scores, three letters of recommendation from individuals who know the student's scientific potential, and a statement of professional goals and interests.